DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 2. Create your datarepo helm definition:
   -  In `datarepo-helm-definitions/dev` directory,
      copy an existing developer definition and change all initials to your own.
+     Double-check with the team if you're not sure what to use, but the most recently added is probably the best choice.
-  -  Verify that any release chart versions specified in your `helmfile.yaml` match the [latest dependency versions](https://github.com/broadinstitute/datarepo-helm/blob/master/charts/datarepo/Chart.lock).
-     Any left unspecified will automatically pick up the latest version when running helmfile commands.
+  -  By default, leave release chart versions unspecified in your `helmfile.yaml` so that latest versions are automatically picked up when running helmfile commands.
+     Otherwise, verify that specified versions match the [latest dependency versions](https://github.com/broadinstitute/datarepo-helm/blob/master/charts/datarepo/Chart.lock).
   -  Create a pull request with these changes in [datarepo-helm-definitions](https://github.com/broadinstitute/datarepo-helm-definitions).